General aspects - legal framework

 Federal Association for Unaccompanied Minor Refugees

 For more than ten years the Federal Association for Unaccompanied Minor Refugees (Bundesfachverband Unbegleitete Minderjährige Flüchtlinge, in short: B-UMF) has been working towards the improvement of the legal situation of minors, who come to Germany without the support of a guardian.
 We work to ensure standards of protection in line with international norms and best practices.
 The Federal Association (B-UMF) [...]

 How can our child learn 2 languages, German language and our own language?

 The State Institute of Early Childhood Research offers three information leaflets for parents in different languages, including one on language learning.

-Studying and researching in Germany^ - academics
+Studying and researching in Germany for refugees

 Refugees at German universities - -challenges and opportunities (Alumniportal Deutschland)